grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Shakes could hear the pounding in the pilot's seat.
 "Hemi.
 You have to get that open.
 If the device arms in the trunk, we're fucking done."

 "I am aware of that!"
 Hemi pressed his lips together, concentrating on revising his estimates of where the boats were in relation to each other, and at the same time a way to release the hatch.
 "Shakes, come shallow by a few meters --- that might be all we need."
 A second went by and Hemi knew they were getting out of position.
-"You also need to come left to 222 degrees, hard!Now!"
+"You also need to come left to 222 degrees, Hard!
+Now!"

 The boat leaned over dramatically as Shakes turned the yoke all the way left to its stop.
 The bow rose slowly in response to his gentle backwards pull on the yoke too.